vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     contour.tanzu.vmware.com  1.24.4+vmware.1-tkg.1  2023-04-28 00:00:00 +0000 UTC
     ```

     Capture the latest version from the previous command.
-If there are multiple versions available check the "RELEASED-AT" to collect the version of the latest one.
+If there are multiple versions available, check the **RELEASED-AT** to collect the version of the latest one.
 This document make use of version 1.24.4+vmware.1-tkg.1 for installation.

 1. Install the Contour package.